-Most recently, David's show 57th National Mathlete Sum-It was produced by CPA Theatricals at the New York Musical Festival, and is now licensed by Theatrical Rights Worldwide.
-His second show, Grounds: A Fresh-Brewed Musical (formerly titled Grind), was workshopped at Actors Training Center in 2016, and songs from Haymarket have been featured in LA’s A Little New Music, You Can Always Come Home, a cabaret by Common Man Musicals, and the Fall 2018 Playlight Theatre Songwrighters Night.
-Haymarket was nominated for the 2017 Joseph Jefferson Awards for Best New Musical and Best Lighting, and the Hip Young Gunslingers Big Band recently recorded three of his jazz compositions.
+David’s show 57th National Mathlete Sum-It was produced by CPA Theatricals at the 2017 New York Musical Festival, and is now licensed by Theatrical Rights Worldwide.
+Grounds: A Fresh-Brewed Musical (formerly titled Grind), was workshopped at Actors Training Center in 2016, and songs from Haymarket have been featured in LA’s A Little New Music, You Can Always Come Home, a cabaret by Common Man Musicals, and the Fall 2018 Playlight Theatre Songwrighters Night.
+Haymarket was nominated for the 2017 Joseph Jefferson Awards for New Musical and Lighting.
 A revised Haymarket was remounted by Underscore Theatre in association with the Den Theatre in June 2018 under the direction of Nicholas Thornton.
 It was transferred to Theatre Wit in July for a 6-week extension for a total of 50 performances.
 That production was nominated for six 2019 Jeff awards in the categories of New Musical, Production of a Musical, Lead Actor, Director, Music Director, and Ensemble, and won the Jeff for New Musical.
 It premiered in London in September 2018 under the direction of Sally Beck Wippman.
 The Chicago 2018 Cast Recording is available on iTunes, Spotify, and other streaming services.

 Apart from music, David loves the outdoors, cookery, and rearranging his furniture (to his wife's chagrin).